yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 I structured the application similarly to how React.js and Vue.js versions in the original benchmark.
 The `football.data` namespace handles the business logic, while the `football.core` handles the view.

+### Implementing the Business Logic

-We start by implementing the business logic.
+Let's start by implementing the business logic.
 We'll add a new namespace called `football.data` and declare an atom to hold the state of the games:

 ```clojure
 (ns football.data